IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Bridgetown Brawl.md

 	- "you guys seem helpful in a pinch - I'm new in town and didn't know who else to call, but I know that the city guard is in the pockets of the merchers.
 You said you would recover the misurium shipments, but something much more urgent has come up, something that might be a very immediate danger to the city's population"

 Luca Industries, Incorporated
+- read aloud
+	- An old brick factory building in the working class neighborhood of Kerrigan's End.
+A warehouse door on one end is open; you see two figures standing inside.
-- When they arrive: shirtsleeves rolled up, leaning over a ledger book, talking to a female dark skinned elf
+- When they arrive: shirtsleeves rolled up, leaning over a ledger book, talking to a female dark skinned elf with round glasses, wearing a lab coat
 	- telling lab tech Saranna they might soon be pressed for money, he might have to let her go - has two months of savings that he can send her off with
 	- Worried that investors will pull the plug after losing last shipment of misurium - production will be halted for several months
 	- Put all of his savings into this - on closer inspection, his jacket is fraying and patched